LMJappee/Regression-Model/README.md

 # Regression-Model
 A predictive model on a continuous response variable.
+Predicting birth weight.

 Assignment: